lisakuhn/circularitytest/README.md

 and examples.

-The goal of the circularity test is to identify features in a ML dataset that allow a reconstruction of the function that defines the gold standard labels of this dataset. \
+The goal of the circularity test is to identify features in a ML dataset that allow a reconstruction of the function that defines the gold standard labels. \
-If a dataset contains targets that are defined by a deterministic function and the features that define this function (also called *circular features*) are included in model training, the ML model will only learn to reconstruct the target function and disregard any other features that might be present. \
+If a dataset contains such targets that are defined by a deterministic function and the features that define this function (also called *circular features*) are included in model training, the ML model will only learn to reconstruct the target function and disregard any other features that might be present. \
 This scenario causes problems: While the model will perform (almost) perfectly on data that includes the target-defining features, it would fail completely on unseen data where the target-defining features are not available/known beforehand.